Tipping on Amtrak Trains

 These employees work behind the scenes to make the trip comfortable for you and your fellow passengers.

 For example, sleeping car attendants help you along your journey.
-They make your beds and put them away, assist with getting you off the train, help with meal reservations, give you the information you may need along your journey, and more.
+They make your beds and put them away, assist with getting you off the train, help with meal reservations, provide you with the information you may need during your journey, and more.
 They also run and grab meals for some passengers and clean the car.

 Coach attendants help keep their cars clean and assist passengers.
-Food service staff prep food and serve it on a moving train, which is more challenging than you think!
+Food service staff prepare food and serve it on a moving train, which is more challenging than you might think!

 Not everyone will agree with me on this point, which is fine.
 You know what is best for you; like all my articles, these are guides, and you can take from them what you want.

-For the record, I tend to follow the motto, assume positive intent, and, when in doubt, try to improve someone’s day.
-But a few times over my travels, I received inadequate service, so I would not tip.
+For the record, I follow the motto “assume positive intent,” and I try to improve someone’s day when in doubt.
+However, I received inadequate service several times during my travels, so I did not tip.

 When I haven’t tipped on Amtrak